 What is JavaScript?

-JavaScript is a client-side scripting language that enables developers to create dynamic, interactive user experiences on websites and web applications.
+JavaScript is a client-side scripting language that enables developers to create dynamic, interactive UX on websites and web applications.
 The code is executed on a user’s computer, not the server, making it an ideal choice for developing responsive and lightweight web applications.

-Besides, you can also use JS for server-side programming with Node.js, a multi-platform runtime environment.
+You can also use JS to create server-side code with Node.js, a multi-platform runtime environment.

-When we discuss JavaScript, it’s also essential to know how it differs from HTML and CSS, two other popular web development languages.
+When discussing JavaScript, it’s essential to know how it is a different programming language compared to HTML and CSS, two other popular web development languages.

 HTML, CSS, and JavaScript are inherently different from each other.
 Simply put, HTML is a markup language used to structure content on a web page.
 On the other hand, CSS is a style sheet language used to style the content on a web page.
-Lastly, JavaScript is a programming language that adds interactivity to a web page.
+Lastly, what does JavaScript do for a website?
+JavaScript programming language adds interactivity to web pages.

 You can use HTML, CSS, and JS together to create dynamic, interactive web pages.